 - Use a cold compress or over-the-counter pain medication to reduce pain and swelling.

 Experiencing a knocked out or broken tooth can be alarming.
 But with this action plan in place, you’re taking appropriate steps to swift treatment.
 Here’s a preparedness plan we recommend.

-Make a dental first aid kit and keep with your emergency first aid materials.
+Make a dental first aid kit and keep it with your emergency first aid materials.

 What to include: